phil-6/van-spots/README.md

-# README
+# Van Spots

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+API-first application to allow users to log and view spots to wild camp in vans.

+## Requirements

-* Database creation
+* ruby 2.5.1p57

-* Database initialization
+* Rails 5.2.1

+## Installing

+Use bundle to install

-* How to run the test suite
+Use rspec to test

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...